 Checking assessment grids

 Teachers make informal judgments as they observe children during each Science lesson.
 At the end of a unit of work, the teacher makes a judgement against each objective in terms of ‘Developing ’, ‘Secure’ or ‘Exceeding’.
 This is recorded using spreadsheets specific to each year group.
 This information is used to inform future planning and used by the co-ordinator to monitor and help support the subject development.

-By the end of each key stage, pupils are expected to know, apply and understand the knowledge, skills and processes specified in the relevant programme of study detailed in the National Curriculum through Cornerstones ILP and Love to Investigate.
+By the end of each key stage, pupils are expected to know, apply and understand the knowledge, skills and processes specified in the relevant programme of study detailed in the National Curriculum.